charlesbanagan2/keywords/README.md

 pass: A placeholder for an empty function body.

-raise: Used to manually trigger an exception (e.g., raising an exception if the quantity of a book is invalid).
+raise: Used to manually trigger an exception

 return: Used to return values from functions.